Winter Pond Checklist

 Clean your pond

 Cleaning your pond is one of the most crucial steps in winterizing your water garden and should be done before the water temperature falls below 50°F. This is suggested since the fish will still be active and less likely to suffer injuries during cleaning.
-Ridding your pond of leaves and plant debris will help to avoid the break down of any remnants over the winter, which can cause a spike in harmful ammonia levels.
+Ridding your pond of leaves and plant debris will help to avoid the breakdown of any remnants over the winter, which can cause a spike in harmful ammonia levels.
 Clear debris by scooping up fall leaves from the surface with a Skimmer Fish Net.
 During the partial water change, prune your marginal pond plants and remove floating plants to a safe place before they decay.
 Deep-water plants, like lotus and lilies, can be placed in the deepest part of the pond.
 Floating plants should be removed from the water and stored in warm, frost-free conditions, like inside the home.
 You can use a pond vacuum and hose to remove the remaining debris and sludge from the bottom of the pond.
 To help avoid any more debris from entering your pond, we recommend covering your pond with netting and keeping the area around the pond raked.
 If necessary, use an additive like pond cleaner tablets to help accelerate the decomposition of leaves, scum, sediment, and other pollutants to keep a healthy balanced ecosystem.
 This will also help to make sure your pond is healthy when you reopen your pond in spring.

 Closing Down the Pond